idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 * To query LLDP statistics on port:
 `lldpcli show statistics ports sw1p1`

-* To query TLV information from switch about connected neighbor:
+* To query TLV information from the switch about a connected neighbor:
 `lldpcli show neighbors`

 **NOTE**: Detailed instructions how to configure the agent can be found on lldpd manual page at https://vincentbernat.github.io/lldpd/usage.html.